Phala-Network/phala-wiki/content/docs/developer/_index.md

 If you have any questions, the following Phala developer communities are good places to ask.

-- Phala Discord #dev group: <https://discord.gg/Bpckh7R5Rf>
+- Phala Discord #dev and #hackathon group: <https://discord.gg/Bpckh7R5Rf>
 - Phala Developers in Telegram: <https://t.me/phaladeveloper>
 - Phala-blockchain Github Issues: <https://github.com/Phala-Network/phala-blockchain/issues>